openvinotoolkit/openvino/docs/ops/detection/GenerateProposalsSingleImage_9.md

 4. Takes top *pre_nms_count* proposals, if total number of proposals is less than *pre_nms_count* takes all proposals.
 5. Removes predicted boxes with either height or width < *min_size*.
 6. Excute nms operation and takes and returns top proposals.
 The number of returned proposals (output port 1 and output port 2) is dynamic.
 And the max number of proposals is specified by attribute *post_nms_count*.
-Output port 3 indicate the runtime proposal numbers.

 **Attributes**: